 Sycamore Springs Trail is a 9.5 mile lightly trafficked point-to-point trail located near Balch Camp, California that offers scenic views and is rated as moderate.
-The trail is primarily used for off road driving and is accessible from May until November.
+The trail is primarily used for off road driving and is best used from May until November.

 off road driving

 Very dry in July, saw no-one else here.
 9.2 mile loop trail.